shakkel/AutoInstallBashScripts/README.md

 # AutoInstallBashScripts
-Scripts for core packages like Filezilla, Atom, Steam, Simplenote, Lutris, OBS, etc. auto installation bash script Download bash script to a folder ex: /Documents or /Downloads Right click on file to give execute permissions
+Scripts for core packages like Filezilla, Atom, Steam, Simplenote, etc. auto installation bash script Download bash script to a folder ex: /Documents or /Downloads Right click on file to give execute permissions
 Go to terminal and change to directory where you put downloaded file (ex: cd Downloads)